Last updated on January 13, 2023

 The majority of our sideboard consists of cards to fine-tune the deck between games.
 Since we’re trying to do so much of everything in terms of ramping, destroying creatures, destroying enchantments or artifacts, etc., you’ll end up in matchups where there are one or more cards that aren’t doing anything for you.
 We have multiple additional copies of Thrashing Brontodon, Scavenging Ooze, Witch’s Oven, Feasting Troll King, and Kogla, the Titan Ape to fix that.
 Just slot into the mainboard and enhance your strategy.

 Chainweb Aracnir is an excellent card against mill decks or anything that forces you to discard cards.
-Being able to escape from the graveyard with multiple +1/+1 counters gives you a great value play for just five mana.
+Being able to escape from the graveyard with multiple +1/+1 counters (think undying, but different) gives you a great value play for just five mana.
 Since mill decks tend to contain a lot of flying rogue creatures, this spider’s enter the battlefield trigger can be great to remove some key pieces on their side of the board and have a beefy blocker with reach.

 Vivien, Monsters’ Advocate would have been in the mainboard but, again, there’s Ugin doing Ugin things.
 It’s pretty sad how many of our toys we can’t bring to play because of one card, isn’t it?